 The dosage is based on your medical condition and response to treatment.
 Use this medication regularly to get the most benefit from it.
 To help you remember, use it at the same time(s) each day.
 Do not increase your dose or use this drug more often or for longer than prescribed.
 Your condition will not improve any faster, and your risk of side effects will increase.

 Learn which of your inhalers you should use every day (controller drugs) and which you should use if your breathing suddenly worsens (quick-relief drugs).
 Ask your doctor ahead of time what you should do if you have new or worsening cough or shortness of breath, wheezing, increased sputum, worsening peak flow meter readings, waking up at night with trouble breathing, if you use your quick-relief inhaler more often (more than 2 days a week), or if your quick-relief inhaler does not seem to be working well.
 Learn when you can treat sudden breathing problems by yourself and when you must get medical help right away.

-If you are regularly using a different corticosteroid (such as prednisone), you should not stop using it unless directed by your doctor.
-You may have withdrawal symptoms if the drug is suddenly stopped.
+If you are regularly taking a different corticosteroid by mouth (such as prednisone), you should not stop taking it unless directed by your doctor.
 Some conditions (such as asthma, allergies) may become worse when the drug is suddenly stopped.
-To prevent withdrawal symptoms (such as weakness, weight loss, nausea, muscle pain, headache, tiredness, dizziness), your doctor may direct you to slowly lower the dose of your old medication after you are using budesonide.
-Consult your doctor or pharmacist for more details, and report any withdrawal reactions right away.
+If you suddenly stop taking the drug, you may also have withdrawal symptoms (such as weakness, weight loss, nausea, muscle pain, headache, tiredness, dizziness).
+To help prevent withdrawal, your doctor may slowly lower the dose of your old medication after you begin using budesonide.
+Tell your doctor or pharmacist right away if you have withdrawal.
 See also Precautions section.

 You may notice a benefit within 24 hours of starting this drug.
 It may take 1-2 weeks before the full benefit of this drug takes effect.
 Tell your doctor if your symptoms do not improve or if they worsen.